-Sky Q is the best entertainment offering around right now, combining top-flight sports, the best drama and comedy from the UK and US, and the biggest films before they reach other services.
-And now it offers Netflix too, giving you a host of original content and an exhaustive library to binge your way through.
+Sky Q is the best entertainment offering around right now, combining top-flight sports, the best drama and comedy from the UK and US, and the biggest films before they reach other services, and much of it in 4K too.
+And now it offers Netflix , giving you a host of original content and an exhaustive library to binge your way through.

 But it's not cheap.
 Thankfully there are ways to make it more affordable, be it a time-limited deal or just by pruning away the channels and services you don't need.

 Here we'll cover both of these options, as well as tell you all about Sky Q, how to get it and what it offers.
+So, here are the best Sky deals, bundles and packages and how to get them.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
 Happy viewing!

 What Hi-Fi? sorts through thousands of deals to offer the best prices from the trustworthy retailers.
 While all of our reviews are researched and written independently, What Hi-Fi? is a participant in a number of affiliate programs designed to provide a means for sites to earn fees for linking to online retailers.